 # Reference resolvers

 To enable the current subgraph to provide entities for other subgraphs, you need to implement reference resolvers.
 These reference resolvers act as helpers to enable cross-subgraph communication and provide data from one subgraph to another when needed.
-Read more about the reference resolvers in the Apollo Federation docs (opens new window).
+Read more about reference resolvers in the Apollo Federation docs (opens new window).

 Lighthouse will look for a class which name is equivalent to __typename in the namespace configured in lighthouse.federation.entities_resolver_namespace.